techenby/livewire-best-practices-talk/pages/wrap-up.md

 # Wrapping it Up

 ---
+layout: center
+---

 <v-clicks>

 - `wire:key` is not optional
 - Blade > Livewire
-- Alpine > Round Trips
+- Javascript still sucks, learn from people smarter than me
-- Keep your public props lean
+- Keep your components lean
-- Lock down components & props
+- Lock down routes, components, props and methods
 - `$refresh` rarely
 - Traits are your friend
 - Use Pest's browser tests & Livewire tests